Perspective

 Alongside my client work, I write and speak about cognitive load, information structure, and how design shapes understanding.

-• What changes when cognitive load is treated as a design problem rather than a personal failing
+Through essays and the podcast, I explore the hidden effort required to stay functional in complex environments—and what changes when cognitive overload is treated as a systems and design problem rather than a personal failing.

 Some people discover my work through the writing.